open-telemetry/opentelemetry-java/docs/sdk-configuration.md

 As the configuration of observability is contained on `OpenTelemetry` instances, it is expected that library instrumentation accept an `OpenTelemetry` instance, often as a builder for their e.g., tracing interceptor, when configuring observability.
-An alternative method that leaves out the parameter and falls back to the global can be added as well.
-Library authors would still have the choice of starting with using the global and adding configurability by accepting `OpenTelemetry` if users request it - we would expect official `OpenTelemetry` maintained library instrumentation to follow our pattern though.

 ## Auto-configuration